 Sweet-tempered and approachable, Caroline gets along well with others in the pasture and is a favorite among many of the volunteers.
 She has good ground manners, stands to be washed, and is not easily spooked.
 We recommend her for an experienced rider, because she loves to go!
 She is available for adoption with a $400 donation.

 Caroline was left alone in an old hay field after her pasture mate passed away.
 She had a nearly empty gallon bucket for water, no grain, and hay only every couple of days.
 250 pounds underweight, she also lacked vet records, vaccinations, and her Coggins.
 Caroline was saved because a concerned citizen called animal control after seeing her condition, and she was relinquished by her owner.

 Caroline does have Cushing's Disease, although this hasn't slowed her down in the least.
 Cushing's is a disfunction of the pituitary gland that is most common in senior horses.
 It can be managed with diet and medication, and horses that have it can continue to live long, happy lives.
 Among other complications, Cushing's can cause long, curly hair that does not shed properly, laminitis, and an increased tendency toward infection.
 While essential for all horses, proper preventative care, such as regular deworming, dental care, and farrier work, is imperative for a horse with Cushing's.

 Interested in adoption?
 Visit our adoption page for more information or contact our adoption coordinator by clicking the email link below.

-Caroline has a sponsor!
+Caroline has a full sponsorship!
 Thank you, Mandy!

 Interested in sponsorship?
 You can visit our sponsorship page for more details, or click one of the buttons below to make a donation.
 Select any amount, either a one-time gift or a recurring contribution.
 Please remember to specify the name of the horse you've chosen to sponsor in the comments section.
 Thank you!